blkFinch/blkfinch.github.io/_notes/Lit Notes/Lesser wills and desires must be organized under a single aspiration to attain.md

 most people have scattered and conflicting [[Desires]] which cancel each other out, because [[Desires eat each other when they conflict]].
 This leads to a dispersion of willpower.

-According to [[Crowley]] The student must have a single pointed will upon which all others must be aligned.
+According to [[Aleister Crowley]] The student must have a single pointed will upon which all others must be aligned.
 Any will which deviates from that primary will to attain are disorganized and will hinder progress.

 #litnote